Megan Kelso: Career

 Among many other publications, Kelso had a story (which she co-created with Ron Rege) in SPX 2004, the annual anthology published by Small Press Expo (SPX).
 Kelso has also created work for several magazines, including the now-defunct Tower Records' Pulse Magazine.

 She received two Ignatz Awards in 2002, for Outstanding Artist (for Artichoke Tales #1 and her story in Non #5) and Outstanding Minicomic (for Artichoke Tales #1).

 Kelso has develop and led a workshop, "Comics for Writers," at various events, including the 2014 Seattle Graphic Novel Panel, hosted by the Graphic Artists Guild and sponsored by Fantagraphics.

+In 2022, Kelso published Who Will Make the Pancakes: Five Stories, a collection of stories about motherhood, family, and love.
+Created over the span of 15 years, the book is informed by Kelso's journey as a mother.